-Even as a medical professional, it can be confusing to understand all the different insurance products that protect people from illness and injury.
+Even as a medical professional, it can be confusing to understand all the different physician disability insurance products that protect people from illness and injury.

 Two types of insurance that offer benefits for serious illness are:

 While there are similarities between the two policies, there are a number of differences.

 Critical illness insurance (also known as critical care insurance) was introduced in the 1990s as a way to help people cover expenses associated with a critical illness.
 Even with health insurance, serious illnesses can impact a family’s finances.
 According to the American Association for Critical Illness Insurance (AACII), medical problems contribute to over 60 percent of bankruptcies in the U.S.

 A critical illness policy provides a one-time cash payment to help the insured avoid major financial loss.
 The money provided by the policy can pay for out-of-pocket health care costs related to the critical illness or cover household expenses while the insured recovers.